vulook/FightClubProjectSBJS/README_EN.md

 ## Overview

-The "FightClubProject SB + JS" project is a Spring Boot web application that demonstrates controlled access to resources based on the user role, using the example of a fight club manager.
+The "FightClubProject SB + JS" project is a Spring Boot web application that demonstrates controlled access to resources based on the user role, using the example of a Fight Club manager.
 In this project, users ("FIGHTERS") can identify themselves in the system, and an administrator ("PROMOTER") can manage their data.
 Account validation is done through email.

 To test the project, start it in a local environment and open the link in your browser: http://localhost:8080.
 ___